Paul & Paula: Biography

-The duo released two regular albums and a Christmas-themed album after the success of "Hey Paula", which charted at number one on the Billboard Hot 100 for the entire month of February 1963.
+The duo released two regular albums and a Christmas-themed album after the success of "Hey Paula", which charted at number one on the Billboard Hot 100 for three weeks in February 1963.
 Their follow-up, "Young Lovers", reached number six on the Billboard chart later in the same year.

-In 1963, American Bandstand signed Paul & Paula to Dick Clark's Caravan of Stars national U.S. tour, which was scheduled to perform its 15th show on the night of November 22, 1963, at the Memorial Auditorium in Dallas, until suddenly the Friday evening event had to be cancelled after U.S. President John F. Kennedy was assassinated that afternoon.
+In 1963, American Bandstand signed Paul & Paula to Dick Clark's Caravan of Stars national U.S. tour, which was scheduled to perform its fifteenth show on the night of November 22, 1963, at the Memorial Auditorium in Dallas, Texas, until the event was cancelled after President John F. Kennedy was assassinated in Dallas that afternoon.

 In 1965, Hildebrand left the act to complete his college education, having decided that a future in show business was not for him.
 He made this decision in the middle of another Dick Clark Caravan of Stars road trip, and Clark had to fill in at the last minute.
 Hildebrand recorded a Christian music album in 1967 called He's Everything to Me.
-He became best-known among Christian music fans for his 1970s hit song "Anybody Here Wanna Live Forever?"
+He became best known among Christian music fans for his 1970s hit song "Anybody Here Wanna Live Forever?"
 Subsequently, Hildebrand joined up with another Christian performer, Paul Land, and during the 1980s and 1990s, they performed comedy and Christian music under the name of Land & Hildebrand.

 Jackson went on with a solo career, and then married a Los Angeles businessman named Marvin Landon.
-Since their days as a singing duo, Jill and Ray have remained friends, and well into the early 2000s, they occasionally would get together to sing as Paul & Paula for special events, such as oldies shows.
-In 2002, Hildebrand and Jackson returned to Howard Payne University in Brownwood, TX, where they were the homecoming guests of honor and grand marshals.
+After their days as a singing duo, Jill and Ray remained friends, and well into the early 2000s, they occasionally would get together to sing as Paul & Paula for special events, such as oldies shows.
+In 2002, Hildebrand and Jackson returned to Howard Payne University in Brownwood, Texas, where they were the homecoming guests of honor and grand marshals.

+Ray Hildebrand died on August 18, 2023, at the age of 82 of complications from dementia.